Homeownership with Habitat

 After orientation the family will begin completing their sweat equity* requirements and taking required homebuyer education courses.

-*Sweat equity refers to the non-monetary investment future homebuyers contribute to the construction of their home or other SCHH projects.
+*Sweat equity refers to the non-monetary investment future homeowners contribute to the construction of their home or other SCHH projects.
 Sweat equity is primarily completed on the construction sites, but may also involve volunteering in the SCHH ReStore, assisting with or attending events, completing homeownership workshops, and more.

 7. Home Dedication and closing

 After all sweat equity hours and other program requirements have been satisfied, it is time for the home dedication!
-This is an exciting event where all of the volunteers, donors, supporters, the future homebuyers, and their friends & family come together at the home to celebrate.
+This is an exciting event where all of the volunteers, donors, supporters, the future homeowners, and their friends & family come together at the home to celebrate.
 This is a celebration of all the work put into the home as well as a way to welcome the family to their new home.

 How to Apply